zephir-lang/zephir-docs/en/install.rst

 	Zend Module Api No:      20151012
 	Zend Extension Api No:   320151012

-You don't have to necessarely see the exact above output but it's important that these commands are available to start developing with Zephir.
+You don't have to necessarily see the exact above output, but it's important that these commands are available to start developing with Zephir.

 Installing Zephir
 -----------------
 The Zephir compiler currently must be cloned from Github:

 .. code-block:: bash